serge-sans-paille/frozen/README.rst

 6 lags behind in terms of ``constexpr`` compilation time (At least on my setup), but compiles correctly.
 Visual Studio 2017 also works correctly!

-Note that gcc 5 isn't supported.
+Note that GCC 5 isn't supported.
 (Here's an `old compat branch`_ where a small amount of stuff was ported.)

 .. _old compat branch: https://github.com/cbeck88/frozen/tree/gcc5-support